 - Generators, often used during power outages, may be hazardous if not properly used and maintained.
 Follow the operating instructions as listed in the owner’s manual.

-- Damaged utility lines not only present a fire hazard; they can also be life threatening.
-Stay away from utility lines and notify the utility company if lines have been damaged.
+- Damaged utility lines not only present a fire hazard, but can also be life threatening.

 - Water damaged appliances and utilities may still be electrically charged.
-Unplug damaged appliances, turn off electrical breakers (or switches), or contact your utility company as needed.
+Unplug damaged appliances, turn off electrical breakers (or switches), and contact your utility company as needed.